Parc National des Volcans

 Parc national des Volcans or the Virunga National Park of Rwanda is a small park, covering just 120 km² and includes the peaks of Karisimbi (4,507m), Visoke (3,711m), Sabyinyo (3,534m).

-The eight great, old volcanoes shared between Uganda, DRC and Rwanda, are mostly dormant and form the northwest border of Rwanda.
+The eight great, old volcanoes are mostly dormant and form the country’s northwest border.
 Here a lush home exists for the mountain gorilla, the only place in the world they are able to survive.
 The steep slopes are covered with rich bamboo forests, and evergreen glades with open grassland and heath.
 The slopes are perfect terrain for the gentle giants of the primate world.

 Entrance gate Parc National des Volcans